-DePaul University College of LAS > Academics > African and Black Diaspora Studies > Undergraduate > African and Black Diaspora Studies (BA) > Major Requirements
+College of Liberal Arts & Social Sciences > Academics > African and Black Diaspora Studies > Undergraduate > African and Black Diaspora Studies (BA) > Major Requirements

-These courses build upon the general foundation of knowledge provided by the core courses and serve to augment and extend student knowledge about a particular area of study relating to Africa or the Black Diaspora and its relationship to other areas of the Program, and sites of inquiry (culture, gender, history, power, and race).
+These courses build upon the general foundation of knowledge provided by the core courses.
+They serve to reinforce and extend student knowledge about a particular area of study relating to Africa and/or the Black Diaspora as well as the Department's core sites of inquiry (culture, gender, history, power, and race).

-To insure that students are exposed to a variety of methodological approaches, students will endeavor to take courses in the social and behavioral sciences (i.e. anthropology, geography, history, international studies, psychology, political science, and sociology), humanities (i.e. history of art and architecture, literature, modern languages, music, philosophy, religious studies, and theatre), and interdisciplinary studies (i.e. American studies, Latin American & Latino studies, Women's and Gender studies, LGBT studies, etc.).
+To ensure that students are exposed to a variety of methodological approaches, students will endeavor to take courses in the social and behavioral sciences (i.e. Anthropology, Geography, History, International Studies, Psychology, Political Science, and Sociology), humanities (i.e. Art and Architectural History, Literature, Music, Philosophy, Religious Studies, and Theatre), and interdisciplinary studies (i.e. American studies, Critical Ethnic Studies, Latin American & Latino studies, Women's and Gender studies, LGBT studies, etc.).

-Such courses are designed to provide students with an opportunity to take courses related to their field of concentration in African and Black Diaspora Studies and at the same time extend their academic preparation through coursework in allied fields.
-The selection of electives will be done in consultation with the student’s academic advisor.
+Such courses are designed to provide students with an opportunity to take courses related to their interests in African and Black Diaspora Studies and at the same time extend their academic preparation through coursework in allied fields.
+The selection of electives should be done in consultation with the student’s ABD academic advisor.

 This senior seminar (four quarter hours) engages students in a synthesis of what they have learned through coursework.
-The capstone course will involve reading, writing, discussion, as well as the preparation by students a substantive piece of work (e.g., a senior thesis, a research paper, or a creative work).
+The capstone course will involve reading, writing, discussion, as well as the preparation of a substantive piece of work (e.g., a senior thesis, a research paper, etc.).

 Open elective credits are also required to meet the minimum graduation requirement of 192 quarter-credit hours.